harcokuppens/code-remote/README.md

         * https://github.com/harcokuppens/code-remote

     OPTIONS
       -v    instead of bind mount the host folder is mirrored in a named volume and mounted
-      -n  no mount, by default workspace folder set to / -f  use workspace folder set in devcontainer.json -t  try a sample development containers
+      -n    no mount, by default workspace folder set to /.
+Can be combined with -f.
+      -f    still use workspace folder set in devcontainer.json in cases when it would be ignored -t, --try
+            try a sample development containers

     DESCRIPTION
       When opening dev container